Decoding of (Interleaved) Generalized Goppa Codes: Introduction

 The McEliece cryptosystem is believed to be secure against attacks of a capable quantum computer and the Niederreiter's~\cite{niederreiter_knapsack-type_1986} dual version of the McEliece cryptosystem is a finalist in the ongoing post-quantum NIST competition \cite{computer_security_division_round_2017} under the name \emph{Classic McEliece} \cite{ClassicMcElieceNIST}.
-A disadvantage of the McEliece cryptosystem is that the key size is significantly larger than that for currently employed public-key cryptosystems, e.g., RSA.
 Wild Goppa codes~\cite{WildGC76} are shown to have a larger minimum distance than classical Goppa codes and are deployed in \emph{Wild McEliece}~\cite{bernstein_wild_2011}, which is also part of \emph{Classic McEliece}.
 In~\cite{noskov_mceliece_2020}, \emph{Classic McEliece} using binary GGCs with code locator polynomials of first and second degree is proposed.
 Compared to classical Goppa codes, the length of GGCs can be increased by using higher-degree code locators for a fixed field size or, vice versa, for a fixed length, GGCs require a smaller field size.
 In practice, performing computations over smaller field sizes reduces the complexity of calculations and might therefore lead to more efficient encryption and decryption procedures.
+GGCs may also be used as locally correctable codes in coded distributed storage systems due to their local error-correction capability on locations of different degrees.
+In~\cite{BezzateevShekhunova1998Localized} their ability to decode localized errors and to correct more errors than classical Goppa codes (with certain failure probability) was investigated.